 The Shopify App Marketing List

-- I just started selling on Shopify.
-Are there any online communities/forums/blogs/Facebook or Linkedin groups that I could join to interact with other Shopify sellers? – A Quora post (less ads, much better)
+I just started selling on Shopify.
+Are there any online communities/forums/blogs/Facebook or Linkedin groups that I could join to interact with other Shopify sellers? – A Quora post (fewer ads, much better)

 Are Shopify App reviews legitimate? – A Reddit post raised by a store owner in 2015 (2 years ago)